Glucose: Energy source

 Glucose is a ubiquitous fuel in biology.
-It is used as an energy source in organisms, from bacteria to humans, through either aerobic respiration, anaerobic respiration (in bacteria), or fermentation.
+It is used as an energy source in organisms, from bacteria to humans, through either aerobic respiration, anaerobic respiration, or fermentation.
 Glucose is the human body's key source of energy, through aerobic respiration, providing about 3.75 kilocalories (16 kilojoules) of food energy per gram.
 Breakdown of carbohydrates (e.g., starch) yields mono- and disaccharides, most of which is glucose.
 Through glycolysis and later in the reactions of the citric acid cycle and oxidative phosphorylation, glucose is oxidized to eventually form carbon dioxide and water, yielding energy mostly in the form of adenosine triphosphate (ATP).
 The insulin reaction, and other mechanisms, regulate the concentration of glucose in the blood.
 The physiological caloric value of glucose, depending on the source, is 16.2 kilojoules per gram or 15.7 kJ/g (3.74 kcal/g).
-The high availability of carbohydrates from plant biomass has led to a variety of methods during evolution, especially in microorganisms, to utilize glucose for energy and carbon storage.
+The high availability of carbohydrates from plant biomass has led to a variety of methods during evolution, especially in microorganisms, to use glucose for energy and carbon storage.
 Differences exist in which end product can no longer be used for energy production.
 The presence of individual genes, and their gene products, the enzymes, determine which reactions are possible.
 The metabolic pathway of glycolysis is used by almost all living beings.
 An essential difference in the use of glycolysis is the recovery of NADPH as a reductant for anabolism that would otherwise have to be generated indirectly.

 Glucose and oxygen supply almost all the energy for the brain, so its availability influences psychological processes.
 When glucose is low, psychological processes requiring mental effort (e.g., self-control, effortful decision-making) are impaired.
 In the brain, which is dependent on glucose and oxygen as the major source of energy, the glucose concentration is usually 4 to 6 mM (5 mM equals 90 mg/dL), but decreases to 2 to 3 mM when fasting.
 Confusion occurs below 1 mM and coma at lower levels.

 The glucose in the blood is called blood sugar.
 Blood sugar levels are regulated by glucose-binding nerve cells in the hypothalamus.
 In addition, glucose in the brain binds to glucose receptors of the reward system in the nucleus accumbens.
 The binding of glucose to the sweet receptor on the tongue induces a release of various hormones of energy metabolism, either through glucose or through other sugars, leading to an increased cellular uptake and lower blood sugar levels.
 Artificial sweeteners do not lower blood sugar levels.